Eye tests for older people

 Our vision changes as we grow older, so it’s important to have regular eye checks, especially if there is a history of eye problems (glaucoma, for example) in your family.

 If you’re experiencing problems with your vision or you’re concerned that you can’t see as well as you used to, visit an optician or a GP for an eye test and to get further advice.
 It’s recommended that those over the age of 70 have an eye test every year.
-Over-60s receive free eye tests on the NHS.

 You can read about the best places to have an eye test in the Which? reviews comparing a range of opticians.
 The guide also offers advice on how to choose the right prescription glasses, talking you through the different types of lenses, coatings and expected cost.